-Standalone deployments can make use of the
+Standalone mode can make use of the

 PSPDFKit.preloadWorker function to fetch WebAssembly artifacts in advance so that when the actual document is loaded, they’re already available.
 This can greatly enhance the user experience by minimizing the time the user has to wait for these files to load.